Reolink - Be Prepared, Be Reolink

 Full Frame and Crop Sensor Explained

-A full frame camera has a sensor that is as large as 35mm film which is about 36mm x 24mm.
+A full-frame camera has a sensor that is as large as 35mm film which is about 36mm x 24mm.
 This is unlike smaller sensors which holds less information or light.
-Full frame cameras feature a wider field of view, have a higher noise capacity at higher ISO values and they produce a better dynamic range.
+Full-frame sensors feature a wider field of view, have a higher noise capacity at higher ISO values and they produce a better dynamic range.

-A crop sensor camera has smaller imaging area of the sensor than a full frame.
+A crop sensor camera has smaller imaging area of the sensor than a full-frame camera sensor.
 For example cameras made for APS-C sensor size have sensors that are approximately 24mm x 16mm.
-This means that these smaller sensors produce a cropped field of view in relation to the total field of view relative to full frame cameras.
-This explains why the name ‘crop sensor’ has been used to describe this sensor.
+This means that these smaller sensors produce a cropped field of view in relation to the total field of view compared to other cameras.

 Crop Sensor vs. Full Frame: Key Differences

-The most significant difference between full frame and crop sensor cameras is the physical size of the sensor: full frame sensors are 36mm wide while crop sensors are smaller, around 24mm wide.
-Both sensor sizes have their benefits and there are some other important ways that full frame and crop sensors differ:
+The most significant difference between full frame and crop sensor is their physical size: full frame sensors are 36mm wide while crop sensors are smaller, around 24mm wide.
+And they also differ in the following aspects:

 Sensor Size

-As mentioned above, full frame sensors are 36mm wide while crop sensors are smaller, around 24mm wide for APS-C size sensors.
-The larger surface area allows full frame cameras to capture more light.
+As mentioned above, full-frame sensors are 36mm wide while cropped ones are smaller, around 24mm wide for APS-C size sensors.
+The larger surface area allows cameras qith full-format sensors to capture more light.

 Field of View

-Due to the smaller sensor size, crop sensor cameras have a narrower field of view compared to full frame.
+Due to the smaller sensor size, cropped sensors have a narrower field of view compared to full frame image sensor.
 This cropped view makes it look like the lens has a longer focal length.
-For example, a 50mm lens on a full frame camera has a field of view of around 46 degrees.
+For example, a 50mm lens on a large-format sensor has a field of view of around 46 degrees.
 Put that same 50mm lens on a crop sensor body, and the field of view becomes more like 30 degrees.

 ISO Performance

 In general, full frame sensors have better ISO performance and can capture cleaner images at higher ISOs with less noise.
-This has to do with the larger "pixel buckets" on full frame sensors that can gather more light.
-Better ISO capabilities give full frame an advantage for low light photography.
+This has to do with the larger "pixel buckets" on large-frame sensors that can gather more light.
+Better ISO capabilities give such sensor an advantage for low light photography.

 Depth of Field

 The differences in sensor size also impacts depth of field.
-For equivalent field of views, a full frame camera will have shallower depth of field compared to crop sensor.
-This allows more background blur and subject isolation with full frame.
+For equivalent field of views, full-frame CMOS sensor camera will have shallower depth of field compared to crop model.
+This allows more background blur and subject isolation.

 Cost and Price

-One major consideration between crop and full frame is cost.
-Full frame camera bodies and lenses tend to be more expensive since they require larger glass elements and materials to produce.
-Expect to pay around $1000+ more for an entry level full frame versus a comparable crop sensor model.
+Another major consideration between crop and full frame is cost.
+Full-frame camera bodies and lenses tend to be more expensive since they require larger glass elements and materials to produce.
+Expect to pay around $1000+ more for an entry level full-frame versus a comparable cropped sensor model.

 Camera Size

-The increased sensor size means full frame camera bodies have larger physical dimensions.
+The increased sensor size means camera bodies have larger physical dimensions.
 They can be heavier too.
-However, crop sensor cameras have come a long way in performance while maintaining smaller form factors.
+However, crop-sensor cameras have come a long way in performance while maintaining smaller form factors.
 Consider how much size and weight matters for your needs.

 Resolution and Detail

-Today's crop sensor cameras offer impressive resolutions that meet or exceed full frame models.
+Today's cameras with crop sensors offer impressive resolutions that meet or exceed large-frame models.
 However, the larger sensor size of full frame can still provide advantages for resolution and capturing fine details, especially when coupled with high megapixel counts.

 Full Frame Sensor vs. Crop Sensor: Comparison Table